 Quality and accreditation of family daycare services

-As mentioned above, family daycare operates under the National Quality Framework, and educators must meet the same qualifications requirements as educators working in centre-based care settings.
+As was mentioned earlier, the National Quality Framework governs the operation of family daycare centres, and educators working in these centres are required to meet the same qualifications standards as those working in center-based care settings.

-The Australian Children's Education and Care Quality Authority (ACECQA) is responsible for ensuring family daycare services meet the requirements of the National Quality Framework, and local coordination units work with individual family day care educators to ensure high standards across the coordination unit or scheme.
+Local coordination units work with individual family day care educators to ensure high standards are met across the coordination unit or scheme.
+The Australian Children's Education and Care Quality Authority (ACECQA) is responsible for ensuring that family daycare services meet the requirements of the National Quality Framework.

 What will my child do at family daycare?